shorepine/alles/README.md

 ## Using it

 On first boot, each synth will create a captive wifi network called `alles-synth-X` where X is some ID of the synth.
 Join it, and you should get redirected to a captive wifi setup page.
-If not, go to http://192.168.1.1 in your browser.
-Once you tell the synth what your wifi SSID and password are, it will reboot.
+If not, go to `http://10.10.0.1` in your browser.
+Once you tell each synth what the wifi SSID and password you want it to join are, it will reboot.
 You only need to do that once per synth.

 Alles responds to commands via UDP in ASCII delimited by a character, like